ejgallego/interval/README.md

 ----------

-In order to use the tactics of the library, one has to import the `Interval_tactic` file into a Coq proof script.
+In order to use the tactics of the library, one has to import the `Interval.Tactic` file into a Coq proof script.
 The main tactic is named `interval`.

 The tactic can be applied on a goal of the form `c1 <= e <= c2` with